CarLotz Inc. (LOTZ) 14-day ATR is 0.96: This Stock is Set to Soar Above its Peers

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-This publicly-traded company’s shares outstanding now amounts to $118.97 million, simultaneously with a float of $97.67 million.
-The organization now has a market capitalization sitting at $973.17 million.
-At the time of writing, stock’s 50-day Moving Average stood at $10.51, while the 200-day Moving Average is $10.28.
+This publicly-traded company’s shares outstanding now amounts to $117.79 million, simultaneously with a float of $97.67 million.
+The organization now has a market capitalization sitting at $1.08 billion.
+At the time of writing, stock’s 50-day Moving Average stood at $10.27, while the 200-day Moving Average is $10.23.

 CarLotz Inc. (LOTZ) Ownership Facts and Figures